adharsh/Independent-Project/README.md

 # Independent-Project by Adharsh Babu
-AP Computer Science 2015, Period 6, Sophomore Year
+AP Computer Science 2015, Period 6, 10th Grade

 On Creating a Form Of Artificial Intelligence Based Loosely on the Structure of the Human Brain